 (2) As soon as practicable after filing an interlocutory process and, in any case, at least 3 days before the date fixed for hearing, the applicant must serve a copy of the interlocutory process and any supporting affidavit on —

-(a) each respondent (if any) to the interlocutory application; and
+(a) each respondent (if any) to the application in the interlocutory process; and

-(b) if the corporation to which the interlocutory application relates is not a party to the interlocutory application — the corporation.
+(b) if the corporation to which the interlocutory application relates is not a party to the application in the interlocutory process — the corporation.

+[Rule 2.7 amended in Gazette 13 Apr 2007 p.
+1672.]

 2.8 Notice of certain applications to be given to Commission

 (1) This rule has effect in addition to the requirements of the Corporations Act that, in relation to a proceeding, particular documents are to be served on the Commission or notice of particular matters is to be given to the Commission.